 Injured Workers Seek UN Recommendations on Deeming

-Imagine you are hurt on the job, so seriously that you can’t return to your previous work because you now have a permanent disability.
+Imagine you are seriously hurt on the job, that you can’t return to your previous work because you now have a permanent disability.
 Worker’s compensation is supposed to be there to give you income security.
-But in reality, what often happens is that WSIB chooses a new job it says you “should be able” to do, and reduces your benefits according to what you “could be making”, regardless of whether you’d be capable of doing the job, and whether that job even exists.
+However, in reality what often happens is that WSIB chooses a new job it says you “should be able” to do and reduces your benefits according to what you “could be making” regardless of whether you are capable of doing the job and whether that job even exists.

-That practice is known as “deeming” and injured workers advocates say it’s a pressing human rights concern in Ontario.
+That practice is known as “deeming” and injured workers advocates say it is a pressing human rights concern in Ontario.
 Deeming has recently been the subject of some interesting developments.

 First, some background.
 The Ontario Network of Injured Workers Groups (ONIWG) published a report this past May called Phantom Jobs & Empty Pockets: What Really Happens to Workers with Work-Acquired Disabilities?
 The report contains some dismal statistics about how injured workers fare:

 - “By WSIB’s own statistics, almost half of permanently injured workers have neither jobs nor workers’ compensation benefits.”